Saint Lucia Tax Calculator (2026)

 Frequently asked questions

-What is the income tax rate in Saint Lucia?
+What is the income tax system like in Saint Lucia?

-Saint Lucia has a progressive income tax system with three brackets: 15% on the first XCD 15,000 of chargeable income, 20% on income between XCD 15,000 and XCD 30,000, and 30% on income above XCD 30,000.
-Before these brackets apply, you receive a personal allowance of XCD 25,000, which is deducted from your gross income to determine your chargeable income.
+Saint Lucia uses a progressive income tax system with three brackets: 15% on the first XCD 15,000 of chargeable income, 20% on income between XCD 15,000 and XCD 30,000, and 30% on income above XCD 30,000.
+You receive a personal allowance of XCD 25,000 that reduces your taxable income before these brackets are applied.

-How much do I pay in National Insurance Corporation contributions?
+How much does National Insurance Corporation (NIC) contribution cost?

 Compare Saint Lucia with another country